What are the compositions of cosmetic products?

 Hyaluronic acid: A natural moisturizer that makes skin appear plumper and smoother.

-Aloe Vera: Soothes and nourishes irritated skin.
+Aloe Vera: Soothes and cares for irritated skin.

 Chamomile: Has anti-inflammatory and soothing properties.